Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - The openQuiz function is called with "onclick" in the HTML page and not the Javascript page and hence this says as unused.
 I have added comments in the quiz.html and quizscript.js stating the same as well.

-- With regards to the optionSelected function, I have called for this as a string in the showQuestions function as well, so the variable has been used.
-Unfortunately, everytime, I try to amend this to remove the unused variable error, my code breaks.
-I did finally speak to my mentor regarding this, and he advised that I should state it here as not resolved validation error.
-However, as per my mentor and people working in the industry (I did try to look for support with Slack and also people I know who specialize in Javascript in the IT Industry), Industry standards wise the code is correct as the function is invoked as a string and called on line 173.
-They all asked me to ignore the validation error on this occassion for the project.
+- With regards to the optionSelected function, I have called for this as a string in the showQuestions function as well, so the variable had been used.
+However, as it gave a validation error, I changed the functions as below:

+In the showQuestions function, I did the below:
+Added this line - option[i].addEventListener("click", optionSelected);
+Deleted this line - option[i].setAttribute("onclick", "optionSelected(this)");

+In the optionSelected function, I did the below:
+Removed the parameter from the main function line - function optionSelected() Added a new variable - let answer = this;

 - _The JS validator for memory page states that playAgain is an unused variable and hour and finalTime is not defined._